-12.1 It is recommended that Executive note the Prudential and Local Indicators and the actual performance against the Treasury Management Strategy 2024/25 for the half-year ended 30 September 2024 and refers to Full Council (in accordance with CIPFA's Code of Practice for Treasury Management).
+- 12.1 Members are asked to: - a) note the Prudential and Treasury Indicators and the actual performance against the Treasury Management Strategy 2024/25 for the mid-year ended 30th September 2024, and; - b) consider any specific recommendations to be referred to the Executive relating to the contents of this report.

 Is this a key decision?
 No Do the exempt information categories apply?
 No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
-No How many appendices does the report contain? Тwo List of Background Papers: Treasury Management Strategy 2024/25 (Approved by Council February 2024) Lead Officer: Laura Shipley, Financial Services Manager Email address: laura.shipley@lincoln.gov.uk
+No How many appendices does the report contain? Тwo List of Background Papers: Treasury Management Strategy 2024/25 (Approved by Council February 2024) Lead Officer: Laura Shipley, Financial Services Manager laura.shipley@lincoln.gov.uk